-Stephen Johnson, pianist Ronan O'Hora and the Ulster Orchestra explore one of Saint-Saens' best known works - his Piano Concerto No 2, alongside the lesser known 'Africa'.
+Stephen Johnson and the Ulster Orchestra explore Saint-Saens' Piano Concerto No 2.

-Stephen Johnson joins the Ulster Orchestra and conductor Michael Seal for an exploration of Camille Saint-Saens' Piano Concerto No 2 - with pianist Ronan O'Hora as soloist - and his lesser-known piece Africa.
+Stephen Johnson joins the Ulster Orchestra and conductor Michael Seal with pianist Ronan O'Hora as soloist for an exploration of Camille Saint-Saens' Piano Concerto No 2.
+They also examine his lesser-known piece, Africa.

 His work Africa - for piano and orchestra - grew out of the places he travelled to following the death of his mother in 1886.
 Saint-Saens spent a great deal of time travelling to exotic locations all over the world, including parts of Southeast Asia, South America and North Africa.
 He settled in Algeria towards the end of his life, and his last pieces are often inspired by the modal Arabic folk-tunes of the region.